jashwanth999/Instaclone-React-native/README.md

 # instaclone-react-native-firebase

-<h2>This is a mobile application for both ios and android developed using expo cli</h2>
+<h2>This is a mobile application for both ios and android developed using React Native</h2>

 <h2> instagram dark mode </h2>
 <ul>